hms-dbmi/Hail-on-Google-Cloud/README.md

 ## Deploy a Hail 0.2 cluster (https://hail.is/) in Google Cloud.

-*Learn how to create a dataproc cluster with Hail 0.2 with Jupyter Notebook and all the packages that you will need.
-You can also submit a simple python job.
-And you will know how to delete it.*
+Learn how to create a dataproc cluster with Hail 0.2 on Google Cloud.

 ### Prerequisites